WardKhaddour/react-intersection-observer-kit/README.md

 ### Import `ObserverProvider`

 In your React application, you'll need to wrap the components that will use the Intersection Observer API hooks with the ObserverProvider.
-This provider is responsible for observing elements, updating the active elements state, and execute the activity listeners.
+This provider is responsible for observing elements, updating the active elements' state, and executing the activity listeners.

 #### 1. Import and use `ObserverProvider`